-At Shiplake, Modern Foreign Languages are recognised not only as highly academic subjects but also as life skills that opens up many opportunities for pupils in the future.
-The Modern Foreign Languages Department is staffed by three full time teachers of French and Spanish and prides itself on excellent, innovative teaching to embrace the College’s policy to utilise technology wherever possible to enhance pupils’ learning and understanding.
+At Shiplake, Modern Foreign Languages are recognised not only as highly academic subjects but also as life skills that opens up many opportunities for pupils in the future with over 80% of the world not speaking English and only 6% using it as their first language, the benefits of be able to speak at least one foreign language is clear.
+The Modern Foreign Languages Department is staffed by three full time teachers and one part-time teacher of French and Spanish and prides itself on excellent, innovative teaching to embrace the College’s policy to utilise technology wherever possible to enhance pupils’ learning and understanding.
 All pupils are introduced to languages in their early years at Shiplake, and continuation of study into the later years is on an upward trend.

-The Modern Foreign Languages Department enjoys use of three dedicated classrooms in the College’s modern, purpose-built humanities block.
+The Modern Foreign Languages Department enjoys use of three dedicated classrooms with state-of-the-art audio visual technology.
 The department is ideally located at the heart of the College, in and around the major teaching hub.
 Teachers are warmly encouraged to put their own spin on the classrooms to provide an interesting and evolving learning environment for pupils.

 All pupils in the College have their own mobile devices which they are expected to bring to every lesson.
 These are utilised wherever possible throughout the curriculum to increase interaction in the classroom.